Client CLI

 # Build and testnpm run buildnpm testIntegrate a published app from npm

-Section titled “Integrate a published app from npm”yuv add app @vendor/document-viewer@2.1.0npm start # app is registered and available immediatelyKeep a project up to date
+Section titled “Integrate a published app from npm”yuv add app @vendor/document-viewer@2.1.0npm start # app is registered and available immediatelyAdd a new language

 Section titled “Keep a project up to date”# Update shell libraries to a new versionnpm run update:shell -- 2.6.0